The Lord is my Shepherd, BUT…

 People touch me as they describe the way the Lord came into their lives, made them lie down and say, “baa!”
 I am frequently concerned, however, when I fail to hear how that relationship is working in their lives today.
 One of David’s most remarkable declarations in this psalm is that the blessings provided by his Shepherd-God are in place ‘all the days of my life.’

 Be sure to make the observation that David’s great profession of faith is not, “The Lord was my Shepherd,” but that “The Lord is my Shepherd.”
-When the Lord makes you lie down and confess, “The Lord is my Shepherd,” you are also confessing you are a sheep.
+When the Lord makes you lie down and confess, “The Lord is my Shepherd,” you are also confessing that you are a sheep.
 Sheep are completely helpless and hopeless without their shepherd.

 Years ago I was out of bed at an early hour.
 When my wife asked why I was getting up at 4:30a.m., I told her what I read during my devotions: “When you wake up, get up, and when you get up, do something for God’s lambs.”
 She responded, “baa!”
-(She was reminding that she and our five children are also God’s lambs.)
+(She was reminding me that she and our five children are also God’s lambs.)

 Psalm 23 is filled with sheep talk that shows us that God wants to hear every one of us say, “baa!”